yq-gui/Astro_logs/README.md

 - Author: yq-gui
 - Email: guiyq.thu@gmail.com

-Here are 2 kinds of notes which will berecorded.
+Here are 2 kinds of notes which will be recorded.
 In each file name by year, there are:
 ## Astroph_reading
 - "astroph-xxxx.md": notes about **Astro-ph reading**.
 ## Talks